RAJharsh02/Stroke-Prediction/Models/Readme.md

 ## Conclusion
  In conclusion, this project aimed to predict heart strokes using machine learning models.
 Among the models developed, the Feedforward Neural Network (fNN) achieved the highest accuracy of 95%.
-This suggests that the temporal dependencies captured by the fNN architecture are valuable in predicting heart strokes.
+This suggests that the temporal dependencies captured by the FNN architecture are valuable in predicting heart strokes.

 ## Harsh Raj